skyfly200/tiny-boxes/src/docs/dapp.md

 When you find a combination your satisfied with, Press mint and confirm the TX in the Metamask popup

 Once submitted you may wait for it to be mined or click outside the loading dialog to continue exploring unique options.

-#### LINK
-Price is determined from a call to a Chainlink ETH/LINK price feed, with a small premium

-Switch the token payment to LINK with the dropdown next to the price

-IMAGE HERE

 ## Explore
 Scroll to find cool options to mint or customize to your liking